muradkarakas/Sodium/README.md

 * Run Visual Studio as administrator.
 Then find and open `c:\Sodium\Sodium.sln` solution file.

 * Maybe you need to modify some project settings according to database library path.

+* Additional to the `Sodium C Projects`, if you want to compile `Sodium Debug Adaptor` for Visual Studio Code, you must also download Visual Studio Code.
+Find and open `C:\Sodium\DebuggerAdaptor` folder with VS Code application.